Andrew Tulloch

-Athletics career
+Biography

+At the 1996 Olympic Games in Atlanta, Tulloch represented Great Britain in the 10 metres hurdles event.

+Tulloch also represented Great Britain at three consecutive World Championships, starting in 1993 and was a double British 110 metres hurdles champion after winning the British AAA Championships title at the 1994 AAA Championships and the UK Athletics Championships title in 1993.

-He represented Great Britain at the 1996 Summer Olympics, as well as three consecutive World Championships, starting in 1993.
-He represented England in the 110 metres hurdles event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+He represented England in the 110 metres hurdles event, at the 1994 Commonwealth Games in Victoria, Canada.
 Four years later he represented England in the 110 metres hurdles event again, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 He has personal bests of 13.49 seconds in the 110 metres hurdles (Oslo 1999) and 7.55 seconds in the 60 metres hurdles (Valencia 1998).